markopostma/jquery.scrollfx/README.md

-# jquery.scrollfx (currently in development)
+# jquery.scrollfx

 A jQuery plugin that adds some cool effects when a user scrolls down the page.

-What is basically does is calculate the distance from the top and the bottom of the selector that the user has scrolled down to determine how the selector should change it's appearance.
+What is basically does is calculate the distance from the top to bottom of the selector when the user has scrolled down to determine how the selector should change it's appearance with CSS attributes.

 I wrote the plugin for a private project, but I thought why not share it with the world.

+If you want to see a working example visit <http://marksten.github.io/jquery.scrollfx>

+NOTE: This plugin is currently in development.

 # Installation